wkoszek/sensorama/README.md

 GPS logging in 300ft radius from your current location?'), to make it more appealing to users to submit and share the data.

+# Serialization

+Data serialization is quite likely accomplished by writing samples data to the file.
+File should have easy to understand structure, so that easy parsing with Python or Ruby is possible.
+Some sort of CSV would work, yet it needs to be expressive enough to understand different sensor types.
+For
+example: self describing CSV could work, since one could run common set of utilities regardless of whether the phone had a given sensor or not.

+# Storage

+There should be a way to understand what the data consumption on a certain device will be.
+One of the units of measure could be number of MB per minute of monitoring.
+Its quite likely that compression might be necessary.
+Data should be recorder to the file which is either binary, or is a simple ASCII, so that the data compression can work in an efficient way.